 Visitor Opening Times

-Please respect the house's fragility and help us to preserve it for other visitors by wearing flat shoes only (not high heels) for your visit.
-Bringing walking sticks with spikes, and walking around with umbrellas, also damages the property and we respectfully ask visitors to refrain from doing so.
+Please respect the house's fragility and help to preserve it for other visitors by wearing flat shoes only (no heels) for your visit.
+Bringing walking sticks with spikes, and walking around with umbrellas, also damages the property; we respectfully ask visitors to refrain from doing so.